 Cleveland, OH 44106-7049

-Students who borrow through the Federal Health Professions Student Loan, Federal Nursing Loan and CWRU Loan programs can expect to receive their exit counseling information from Student Financial Services.
+Students, including U.S. military service members and their dependents, who borrow through the Federal Health Professions Student Loan, Federal Nursing Loan and CWRU Loan programs can expect to receive their exit counseling information from Student Financial Services.
 Failure to complete the Student Financial Services exit counseling will prevent the release of academic transcripts.

 Federal Direct Loan repayment begins after the end of the student’s grace period.
 That timeframe starts when the student was last enrolled at least half-time.
 During the grace period students will be contacted by their loan servicer, the company the U.S. Department of Education will use to handle repayment related services.
 Students can verify their loan servicer, the amounts of any Federal Direct Loans, and receive additional information on their U.S. Department of Education funding by using their FSA ID to log into https://studentaid.ed.gov.

-Students preparing for repayment can estimate their repayment amounts using the U.S. Department of Education’s Student Loan Repayment Estimator.
+Students, including U.S. military service members and their dependents, preparing for repayment can estimate their repayment amounts using the U.S. Department of Education’s Student Loan Repayment Estimator.
 This estimator will provide the option to log in using the FSA ID and have any student loans associated with that ID automatically loaded into the estimator.
 Income-driven repayment plans are also included in this estimator and require that students include a few details of their situation.

 For private loan repayment information, please refer to your lender.
 If you are unsure of your private loan amounts and/or lenders, you should be able to view that information from your credit report.